Aspiring UK medical students in limbo because of exam fiasco

 “I’m stuck waiting,” Byrne said.
 “There has been no word about if there’s going to be enough medicine places for me to get in this year.
 There’s just a lot of uncertainty about what’s going to happen.”

-COVID-19 has upended many aspects of life, including the complex admissions system for higher education in Britain.
-Universities offer final-year high school students places based on grades predicted by their teachers, but admission is contingent on the results of final exams, known as A Levels.
+COVID-19 has upended many aspects of life, including the U.K.'s complex admissions system for higher education.
+Universities offer final-year high school students places based on grades predicted by teachers, but admission is contingent on final exams, known as A Levels.

-This year, with schools largely shut since March and no exams, education authorities in England attempted to to standardize results by running students' teacher-predicted grades through an algorithm that compared them with their schools’ past performance.
+This year, with schools largely shut since March and exams canceled, education authorities in England attempted to standardize results by running students' teacher-predicted grades through an algorithm that compared them with their schools’ past performance.

 Amid anger from students, parents and educators, and growing unease within Britain's governing Conservative Party, the government backed down this week and said students who were downgraded could get their predicted grades.